WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.15.7 ###
 * Fix: PHP warning when archive output is used wrongly
+* Fix: Podcast items may be sorted the wrong way

 ### 2.15.6 ###
 * Change: Disable autocomplete for date preached, since it obstructed the view on mobile